Psychotic Disorders (cont.)

 Except for those psychotic disorders that result from the use of a substance or a medical condition, specific causes for most psychotic disorders are not known.
 However, the interplay of genetic (familial), biological, environmental, and psychological factors is thought to be involved.
 We do not yet understand all of the causes and other issues involved, but current research is making steady progress toward elucidating and defining causes of psychosis.
 For example, schizophrenia and bipolar disorder are thought to have many risk factors in common.

 In biological models of psychotic disorders, genetic predisposition, infectious agents, toxins, allergies, and disturbances in metabolism have all been investigated.
 Psychotic disorders are known to run in families.
-For example, the risk of the illness in an identical twin of a person with schizophrenia is 40%-50%.
+For example, the risk of the illness in an identical twin of a person with schizophrenia is 40%-60% and in other siblings is 5%-15%.
 A child of a parent suffering from schizophrenia has a 10% chance of developing the illness, in contrast to the risk of schizophrenia in the general population being about 1%.
 Toxins like ketamine or marijuana increase the risk of developing psychosis.

 The current concept is that multiple genes are involved in the development of schizophrenia and that risk factors such as prenatal (intrauterine), perinatal (around the time of birth), and nonspecific stressors are involved in creating a disposition or vulnerability to develop the illness.
 Neurotransmitters (chemicals allowing the communication among nerve cells) have also been implicated in the development of psychotic disorders.
 The list of neurotransmitters under scrutiny is long, but special attention has been given to dopamine, serotonin, and glutamate.